projecthuman-repo/team-project-gravity/off-boarding/README.md

     |- hooks:
       • Includes GraphQL Query hooks
       |- queries:
-        • Includes all the necessary queries that are used by the frontend to perform queries or GET calls to the GraphQL backend
+        • Includes all the necessary queries that are used by the front-end to perform queries or GET calls to the GraphQL back-end
     |- images:
       • Includes all images that are displayed statically throughout the screens / pages of the application
     |- screens:
-      • Includes all the screens / UI display pages for the frontend
+      • Includes all the screens / UI display pages for the front-end
       |- community:
          • Includes all the screens / UI display pages related to community pages
       |- components: